colinwilliams91/discord-bot/README.md

 ##### [List of Intents](https://discord.com/developers/docs/topics/gateway#list-of-intents)

 We must explicitly define "Intents" in the options object to our Client generator function.
-Each "Intent" (i.e.; Guilds) will give access to a list of events (see documentation) that our bot will gain access to by passing in.
+Each "Intent" (e.g.; Guilds) will give access to a list of events (see documentation) that our bot will gain access to by passing in.
 (SO OUR BOT WILL KNOW WHEN THESE EVENTS OCCUR)

 ### IMPORTANT: